martinvonz/jj/docs/contributing.md

     cargo nextest run --workspace # Occasionally
     cargo insta test --workspace --test-runner nextest # Occasionally

+!!! warning

-WARNING: Build artifacts from debug builds and especially from repeated invocations of `cargo test` can quickly take up 10s of GB of disk space.
+    Build artifacts from debug builds and especially from repeated invocations of `cargo test` can quickly take up 10s of GB of disk space.
     Cargo will happily use up your entire hard drive.
 If this happens, run `cargo clean`.

 ### Explanation